5 defenders who stopped Cristiano Ronaldo

 “Over the years I had some great battles with Ashley Cole, he does not give you a second to breathe.
 He was such a tenacious player when he was at his peak, quick, tough in the tackle.
 You knew it would never be an easy game.”

 Atletico Madrid, under Diego Simeone, have become a force to be reckoned with, both domestically as well as in Europe.
-The only team to have won the La Liga title this decade apart from Barcelona and Real Madrid, the Rojiblancos boast a very good record against their city rivals under El Cholo.
+The Rojiblancos boast a very good record against their city rivals under El Cholo.

 One player, in particular, has earned high praise from pundits around the world for his excellence in defence.
-Diego Godin, in his time in the Spanish capital, was rock solid for Atletico Madrid, as he helped the team earn the reputation of being the toughest team to beat in Europe.
+Diego Godin, in his time in the Spanish capital, was rock solid for Atletico Madrid, as he helped the team earn the reputation of being one of the toughest teams to beat in Europe.

 Real Madrid found out several times against their neighbours how hard it is to get the better of them.
 Apart from the UEFA Champions League finals, Los Blancos, in recent seasons, have not liked playing Atletico.

 One of Ronaldo’s worst-ever games came against Atletico in 2015 when they were hammered 4-0 away from home.
-Ronaldo had a shocker of a match, having been completely marked out of the game by the Atletico defence.
+Ronaldo had a shocker, having been completely marked out of the game by the Atletico defence.